-From Il Matto to the Fool
+From Il Matto to the Fool in Tarot

 Whether the Tarot Fool is called Il Matto, Il Pazzo, Le Mat or Le Fou, his names all mean the same thing—the crazy guy.
 This card experienced the most extreme makeover of any Tarot trump, going in stages from a mentally ill outcast, through a vagabond street entertainer, to a self-actualizing free spirit.
 These changes weren’t arbitrary—each stage built on what went before.
 Let’s follow the Fool’s progress from the fifteenth to the twenty-first century.